The tree-child network problem for line trees and the shortest common supersequences for permutations: Introduction

-Inference of an arbitrary phylogenetic network with the smallest HN is known to be NP-hard, even in the case of two input trees \cite{bordewich2007computing} and in the case tree-child networks are inferred \cite{linz2019attaching}.
-In this paper, we prove that the problem remains NP-hard even for inferring tree-child networks from line trees.
+Inference of parsimonious phylogenetic networks is known to be NP-hard, even in the case of two input trees \cite{bordewich2007computing} and in the case tree-child networks are inferred \cite{linz2019attaching}.
+Notably, a fast method has been recently developed to compute parsimonious tree-child networks for binary trees \cite{zhang2023fast}.

+In this paper, using the approach developed in \cite{zhang2023fast} (summarized in Section 3), we study the inference of parsimonious tree-child networks for line trees.
+We prove that the inference problem remains NP-hard even for line trees (Sections 4-5).
+We also address the open problem of finding the so-called ``universal" tree-child networks \cite{van2023three}.
+We show that the parsimonious tree-child networks for all line trees are identical to that display all binary trees (Section 6), for which a lower and upper bound for HN are given.